 Ice cold water can actually help regulate your body too.
 It’s best to sip cold water throughout the day as it’s not as effective at hydrating you as room temperature water.

 For a cold drink try mixing in electrolytes, and sip throughout the day to stay replenished.
 Mix this in between regular water drinks.
-If you’re losing too many electrolytes in the desert you could be susceptible to hyponatremia or low sodium in the blood.
+If you’re losing too many electrolytes in while desert hiking you could be susceptible to hyponatremia or low sodium in the blood.

 Plan & Carry Extra Water